weicnnb/JHU_CS675_Project_SentimentAnalysisonMovieReviews/README.md

 > tfidf.ipynb: all models with tfidf vectorization

-> ngram: all models with baseline (bag of word) and ngram vectorization
+> BagOfWord_Ngram: all models with baseline (bag of word) and ngram vectorization

 > word2vec1